 It’s not clear how many drug overdoses in the United States are intentional acts of suicide.
 We can assume it is a sizable percentage.
 In 2017, 70,000 people died from opioid and heroin overdoses.
 It’s foolish to think that all were accidental.

-Why Do People Commit Suicide in the United States?
+Why Do People Complete Suicide in the United States?

-People decide to commit suicide for myriad reasons.
+People decide to complete suicide for myriad reasons.

 For many, it’s due to a pervasive mental disorder or terminal illnesses.
 Traumatic experiences are also a big reason why people choose to complete suicide.

 Suicide is a grave concern for the 37 million diagnosed with clinical depression every year.
 Depression is exhausting.
 It fills your head with doubt and self-loathing and tries to convince you that death is the only solution.
 It lies, but too many end up believing it.

 Others die from suicide due to failed relationships, job loss, and financial devastation.
 Among children, bullying in its many forms is a factor.